 The clearest example is global warming.
 The current atmospheric CO2 concentration is just over 400 ppm.
 Assume that the safe level is 350 ppm, although it is likely much lower.
-Even if humankind were to immediately eliminate all its CO2 emissions, the CO2 concentration would not decline to the safe level for centuries.
+Even if humankind were to immediately eliminate all its CO2 emissions, the CO2 concentration would not decline to its safe level for centuries.
 But that excess CO2, acting over time, is a mortal wound.
-It is sufficient to melt polar ice, destroy glaciers, and devastate the oceans through warming and acidification.
+It is sufficient to melt polar ice, destroy glaciers, and devastate the oceans through warming, acidification, and deoxygenation.
 The only way to prevent these catastrophes is to remove the dangerous CO2 from the air.
-To generalize: it’s no longer enough to stop doing what we’ve been doing; we must also undo what we’ve done.
+To generalize: it’s no longer enough to stop doing what we’ve been doing – we must also undo what we’ve done.

 In my investigations I also found that a pervasive deception has been used to marginalize geoengineering.
-I call it the emissions fallacy: the idea that mitigating our emissions is the solution to global warming and ocean acidification.
-As indicated above, this blatantly ignores existing concentrations of greenhouse gases (GHGs).
+I call it the emissions fallacy: the idea that reducing our emissions is the solution to global warming and ocean degradation.
+As indicated above, this blatantly ignores existing concentrations of GHGs.
 For the atmosphere and oceans it is irrelevant whether emissions are reduced or existing gases are removed – all that matters are the GHG levels that result.
-From this it follows that the rational goal for GHGs is not zero emissions, but safe concentrations.
+From this it follows that the rational goal for GHGs is not zero emissions, but zero unsafe concentrations.
 Everything follows from this simple reframing.
 I will have much more to say on this crucial topic in future posts.

 A final revelation concerns humankind’s future.
 If nature can heal itself, the extinction of our species would be a boon to life on Earth by removing our destructive impact.
 If nature cannot do so, our continued presence will be required to reverse the damage we have caused.
-Nature in fact cannot heal itself, so humankind’s disappearance would condemn millions of other species, some of which include trillions of organisms, to the same fate.
+As stated, nature cannot heal itself, so humankind’s disappearance would condemn millions of other species to the same fate.
 Those who adopt a fatalistic attitude to our extinction typically ignore this gruesome implication.
 Rather than capitulating, everyone who is concerned about the environment should fight tenaciously for both humankind’s survival and the geoengineering that only we can implement.